simpleinjector/Documentation/source/advanced.rst

     container.Register<IValidate<Mothership>, NullValidator<Mothership>>();
     // and the list goes on...

 This repeated registration is, of course, not very practical.
 Falling back to such a default implementation is a good example for *unregistered type resolution*.
 Simple Injector contains an event that you can hook into that allows you to fallback to a default implementation.
-The `RegisterOpenGeneric <https://simpleinjector.org/ReferenceLibrary/?topic=html/Methods_T_SimpleInjector_Extensions_OpenGenericRegistrationExtensions.htm>`_ extension method is defined to handle this registration.
+The `RegisterOpenGeneric <https://simpleinjector.org/ReferenceLibrary/?topic=html/Methods_T_SimpleInjector_Extensions_OpenGenericRegistrationExtensions.htm>`_ extension method is built on top of this event to handle this specific scenario.
 The *NullValidator<T>* would be registered as follows:

 .. code-block:: c#

     // using SimpleInjector.Extensions;
     container.RegisterOpenGeneric(typeof(IValidate<>), typeof(NullValidator<>));

 The result of this registration is exactly as you would have expected to see from the individual registrations above.
-Each request for *IValidate<Department>*, for example, will return a single *NullValidator<Department>* instance each time.
+Each request for *IValidate<Department>*, for example, will return a *NullValidator<Department>* instance each time.

 .. container:: Note

     **Note**: Because the use of unregistered type resolution will only get called for types that are not explicitly registered this allows for the default implementation to be overridden with specific implementations.
-The **RegisterManyForOpenGeneric** method does not use unregistered type resolution, it explicitly registers all the concrete types it finds in the given assemblies.
+The **RegisterManyForOpenGeneric** method does not use unregistered type resolution; it explicitly registers all the concrete types it finds in the given assemblies.
 Those types will therefore always be returned, giving a very convenient and easy to grasp mix.

 There's an advanced version of **RegisterOpenGeneric** overload that allows applying the open generic type conditionally, based on a supplied predicate.
 Example: